Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Background and Related Work

-The most common class of deep TSF models are based on a combination of Recurrent Neural Networks (RNNs) and one-dimensional convolutions (Conv1Ds) \cite{borovykh2017conditional} \cite{smyl2020hybrid} \cite{salinas2019deepar} \cite{lai2018modeling}.
-More related to the proposed method is a recent line of work on attention mechanisms that aim to overcome RNNs' autoregressive training and difficulty in interpreting long-term patterns \cite{iwata2020few} \cite{li2019enhancing} \cite{zerveas2020transformer} \cite{wu2020adversarial} \cite{oreshkin2020metalearning}.
+The most common class of deep TSF models are based on a combination of Recurrent Neural Networks (RNNs) and one-dimensional convolutions (Conv1Ds) \cite{borovykh2017conditional, smyl2020hybrid, salinas2019deepar, lai2018modeling}.
+More related to the proposed method is a recent line of work on attention mechanisms that aim to overcome RNNs' autoregressive training and difficulty in interpreting long-term patterns \cite{iwata2020few, li2019enhancing, zerveas2020transformer, wu2020adversarial, oreshkin2020metalearning}.
 Notable among these is the \texttt{Informer} \cite{zhou2021informer} - a general encoder-decoder Transformer architecture for TSF. \texttt{Informer} takes the sequence timestamps $(x_{T-c}, \dots, x_{T+h})$ and embeds them in a higher dimension $d$.
-The variable values - with zeros replacing the unknown target sequence $(\mathbf{y}_{T-c}, \dots, \mathbf{y}_{T}, \textbf{0}_{T+1} \dots, \textbf{0}_{T+h})$ - are mapped to the same dimension $d$.
-The time ($\mathbf{x}$) and variable ($\mathbf{y}$) components of the sequence sum to create the input sequence $\mathbf{Z} \in \mathbb{R}^{(c+h) \times d}$.
-The encoder processes the sub-sequence $\mathbf{Z}[0 \dots c]$ while the decoder observes the target sequence along with a small overlap of the context sequence with length $s$ called the \textit{start token}: $\mathbf{Z}[c-s \dots c+h]$.
+The variable values - with zeros replacing the unknown target sequence $(y_{T-c}, \dots, y_{T}, 0_{T+1} \dots, 0_{T+h})$ - are mapped to the same dimension $d$.
+The time ($x$) and variable ($y$) components sum to create an input sequence of $c+h$ tokens, written in matrix form as $\mathbf{Z} \in \mathbb{R}^{(c+h) \times d}$.
+The encoder processes the sub-sequence $\mathbf{Z}[0 \dots c]$ while the decoder observes the target sequence $\mathbf{Z}[c+1 \dots c+h]$.
+The outputs of the decoder are treated as predictions and error is minimized by regression to the true sequence values.
+Note that \texttt{Informer} outputs the entire prediction sequence directly in one forward pass, as opposed to decoder-only generative models that output each token iteratively (e.g., large language models).
+This has the advantage of reducing compute by reusing the encoder representation in each decoder layer and minimizing error accumulation in autoregressive predictions.